Jamesyang2333/ntu-course-planning-system/README.md

 git clone https://github.com/Jamesyang2333/ntu-course-planning-system
 cd ntu-course-planning-system
 ```
 - In your MySQL, create a database scheme named "courses".
-In the "courses" database, create a table named "allcourses" using the following SQL script:
+In the "courses" database, create a table named "allcourses" using the following SQL script.
+The table would be used to store NTU course data.
 ```
 CREATE TABLE `allcourses` (
   `course` varchar(10) DEFAULT NULL,